 Reduced sensitivity to pain

 Although exercise provides clear-cut benefits to people with arthritis or back pain, those with other types of pain may also find relief on a jogging trail or at the gym.
-As reported in Sports Medicine in 2006, exercise seems to actually reduce the entire body's sensitivity to pain, at least in the short term.
+As reported in Sports Medicine, exercise seems to actually reduce the entire body's sensitivity to pain, at least in the short term.

 These studies leave at least one enormous question unanswered: How does exercise mask pain?
 Research from the Georgia Institute of Technology is intriguing.
 Researchers there recently found that physically fit male college students produced natural painkillers within their bodies after 45 minutes of jogging on a treadmill or pedaling a stationary bike.
 And not just any painkillers, either.
 The exercise apparently stimulated a system that released large amounts of endocannabinoids, compounds that are chemically similar to the active ingredient in marijuana.

 Some people also discover that exercise brings long-term relief to their chronic pain, something that can't be explained by a brief rush of brain chemicals or a spike in blood pressure.
-As explained in a 2000 issue of American Family Physician, regular exercise can "retrain" the nervous system by creating new connections between the brain and the body.
+According to American Family Physician, regular exercise can "retrain" the nervous system by creating new connections between the brain and the body.
 In some cases, these new, healthy pathways might take the place of old connections that were stuck on the pain alarm.

 Gentle exercise also valuable

 You don't have to exercise vigorously to find pain relief, though, according to yoga proponents.
-A recent study bears them out: In 2005, researchers leading a Group Health Cooperative and University of Washington study took a pool of 101 back pain sufferers and randomly prescribed one of three 26-week treatment plans: a gentle yoga routine (in the viniyoga style); a self-care handbook; and an exercise regimen designed by a physical therapist.
+In one report, researchers leading a Group Health Cooperative and University of Washington study took a pool of 101 back pain sufferers and randomly prescribed one of three 26-week treatment plans: a gentle yoga routine (in the viniyoga style); a self-care handbook; and an exercise regimen designed by a physical therapist.

 The study concluded that yoga was the most effective of the three methods over a six-month period.
 Published in the Annals of Internal Medicine, the report noted that patients in the yoga group reported the most mobility and the least pain.
 Also encouraging was this groups decline in reliance on pain medications: Only 21 percent were taking any drugs at the end of the study, compared with more than twice that in the other two groups.